bradsec/ovpnmanager/README.md

 # OVPNMANAGER
-### debian_ipvanish_ovpnmanager.py
+### ovpnmanager.py
 A terminal OpenVPN manager for IPVanish.
-This file is for Debian based OS including Raspberry Pi OS.
+This file is compatable with Debian based systems including Ubuntu and Raspberry Pi OS.
-(Tested with Python 3.6+ on Raspberry Pi 3/4 running Raspberry Pi OS Buster)
+(Tested with Python 3.6+ on Raspberry Pi 3/4 running Raspberry Pi OS Buster) Also compatable with pfSense (FreeBSD) firewall.

-IPVanish OpenVPN server manager and randomizer
+Note: pfSense version recommended for advanced users.
+There is still some issues with pfSense caching last server.

+### Features:
 - Start/stop OpenVPN service
 - Fetch and sort IPVanish server list
 - Rank servers based on ping latency